Extract API

 )ai_extraction

-: Use AI to analyze layout before extracting structured content.
-See the Scrape docs for details. (default isFalse
+: Use AI to analyze layout before extracting structured content (default isFalse

 )verbose